yufeenyuy/msc_bi_docs/Data Warehousing Architecture Types/dwh_architechture_types.md

 ## Chapter six: Data Warehouse Architecture (DWHA) Types

 A DWH Architecture describes the structure of a DWH.
 It provides guidelines, standards and Services that are needed to effectively link business strategic requirements with the company's systems and applications in order to achieve business objectives.
-To design the most suitable DWHA for an organization, business requirements, data sources, data types and formats including existing systems must be known.A poorly designed DWH will not be scalable and will not serve its purpose in the organization.
-The following DWHAs will be discussed: hub-and-spoke, bus data mart, centralized, distibuted, federated, virtual, independent and big data.
+To design the most suitable DWHA for an organization, business requirements, data sources, data types and formats including existing systems must be known.
+This architecture can also have an *operational data store(ODS)*.
+An ODS, contains data from transaction systems at atomic level which can be used for real-time analysis and also to feed other components(e.g data mart, OLAP CUBE) of this architecture.
+A poorly designed DWH will not be scalable and will not serve its purpose in the organization.
+The following DWHAs will be discussed: hub-and-spoke, bus data mart, centralized, distributed, federated, virtual, independent and big data.

 1. **Hub-and-Spoke Architecture**

 This architecture is desinged using Corporate Information Factory approach(Top-Down approach), where the Core or Central DWH based on *business requirements* is first of all implemented.
 The Data model in the C-DWH is usually normalized in 3 Normal Form.
 Because it is built on business requirements, it is complex and takes time to develope and implement.
 For this reason it is suitable for large companies who can also aford to disburse the budget required for the complete implementation of this architecture.
 After the C-DWH is implemented, then any required data mart is built on the C-DWH following an *iterative approach*.
-Data marts contain consolidated data, from the C-DWH most often in denormalized form, to serve the business needs of a department,functional business area and specific use cases like data mining.
-The historical Data in the DWH are updated at continous(when specific events occur) or regular time intervals(in batches).A data mart can be modeled using dimensional modelin(e.g start schema) or an entity relationship diagram principles.
+Data marts contain consolidated data, from the C-DWH most often in (de)normalized, aggregated or summarised form, to serve the business needs of a department,functional business area and specific use cases like data mining.
+The historical Data in the DWH are updated at continous(when specific events occur) or regular time intervals(in batches).
+A data mart can be modeled using dimensional modelin(e.g start schema) or an entity relationship diagram principles.
 Example tools to use for modeling include *Application Design for Analytical Processing Technologies(ADAPT), ERD, MERD* etc. The following is the structure of a hub-and-spoke dwh architecture:

 ![hub-and-spoke](./img/hub_and_spoke_architecture.png "CIFs hub-and-spoke Architecture")

 2. **Data Mart Bus Architecture**

 This architecture is derived by the implementation of Kimball's lifecycle approach.
 It is a buttom-up approach whereby the business-process data marts are implemented incrementally and asynchronously.
 Also this architecture is built based on business processes as opposed to CIF that builds based on business requirements.
-Additionally, it includes a central bus matrix that links to several data marts.
+A data mart bus matrix is used for the development of this architecture.
+This matrix also helps to identify business processes with shared entities i.e data marts with conformed dimensions.Also there is a document that contains descriptions of the tables in the data marts.
+As a result an enterprise wide cohesive view of the can be achieved.
 A data mart serves stakeholders belonging to a particular business process.
-With this architecture a company-wide cohesion is achieved as different departments may share dimensions and/or metrics of the same data mart.
 Transaction data are inserted or updated in the data marts at regular time interval, typically during periods of low activities in the business process.
 On the other hand, dimension tables are updated base on business events.
-The dimensions of the data marts can be denormalized, normalized i.e contain aggregated,summarized or atomic values.
 Slowly changing dimensions are used to update dimension tables.
 Specifically, *SCD Type1(overwriting), SCD Type2(historization by adding valid_from and valid_to colums) and SCD Type3(Historization by adding one column.).
 SCD Type3 is suitable for situations where changes are very less expected*.
 This architecture is fast to implement.
-Thus it is suitable for companies that want quick solutions at low cost.

 ![data mart bus](./img/data_mart_bus_architecture.png "Kimball Lifecycle Methodology's data-mart-bus Architecture")

 3. **Centralized DWHA**

-It does not provide data marts as data from different sources are stored in a *centralized enterprise level cross functional system.* The data in this system is ready for consumption by all departments.
-E.g Can be used to building dashboards, reports etc. As such the central system must take into account all the requirements of the functional business areas.
+It does not provide data marts as data from different sources are stored in a *centralized enterprise level cross functional system.* The central DWH contains a unified model considering needs of the various business units.
+This ensures uniformity and consistency in the data across the organization.
+Additionally, this architecture is efficient as the data is accessed from the central repository by all business units.
+It is beneficial to the company on the long term but it takes time to gather requirements from all business units to develop the central model.

 ![Central dwha](./img/central_architecture.png "Centralized Architecture")

 4. **Independent DWHA**

-This architecture only contain individual data marts that independently draw data from the source.This means the C-DWH and/or ODS is completely absent.The individual data marts may be loosely linked, perform their operations(e.g updates etc) and analysis independently from each other.
-This means that the components and systems of the data marts operate independently from each other.
-This architecture is used when an organization want to create a DWH within a short time frame.
+This architecture only contain individual data marts that independently draw data from its source.
+This means the C-DWH and/or ODS is completely absent.The individual data marts may be loosely linked, perform their operations(e.g updates etc) and analysis independently from each other.
+This means that the data marts operate independently from each other.
+This architecture is easy to develop and deploy, which creates quick gains to the company.
 However, its disadvantage is that it leads to data redundancy and is limited in terms of scalability.

 ![Independent dwha](./img/independent_datamarts_architecture.png "Independent Architecture")

 5. **Federated DWHA**

 This is the creation of a virtual unique logical view or data model from a combination of data coming from different sources.
-Usually, data federation does not copy data into any central repository.This is to avoid the dealing with the complexity of existing decision supports systems as dwhs, data marts, databases, file systems etc. When a users sends a data request, the data sources in concern are accessed via the logical view and the data is retrieved, transformed and integrated on the fly before it is presented to the user.This means that the data are stored autonomousely i.e in their respective original systems with their data formats or structures.This architectures is mostly used by companies that have merged resulting to the creation of complex decision systems.
+Usually, data federation does not copy data into any central repository.This is to avoid dealing with the complexity of existing decision support systems as dwhs, data marts, databases, file systems etc. When a users sends a data request, the data sources in concern are accessed via the logical view and the data is retrieved, transformed and integrated on the fly before it is presented to the user.This means that the data are stored autonomousely i.e in their respective original systems with their data formats or structures.This architectures is mostly used by companies that have merged resulting in the creation of complex decision systems.

 ![Federate system](./img/federated_architecture.png "Federate Architecture")

 6. **Virtual DWHA**

 Typically, a DWH cannot provide functionalities beyond the scope for which it is developed.
 As a result, DWH might not evolve to take into account changes that occur in the business.
 For instance, if a dwh is not developed to provide realtime data integration,then it will not be able to do so.
 For this cases, a Virtual DWHA is suitable as it provides real-time data integration, analytics and decision support.
 In data virtualization, a unified logical interface is built between source systems, databases and BI tools.
 A Virtual DWHA is suitable for organizations who have *standardized raw data and who do not perform complex analytics tasks*.
 Since companies wouldn't like to change their underlying infrastructure, they incure the cost of maintaining multiple data sources used in the development of the unified logical data interface.
 As such data is not not physically copied from its sources but can be queried via the unified interface.
 Data virtualization is done is 3 phases name:

 + Abstraction: In this phase, the logical virtual data interface that separates the data from its underlying physical store is created.